21 Productivity Tips for Travel Bloggers: How to Do More While You Travel the World

 1. Treat your blog like a real business

 Take your blog seriously.
+Run and grow your blog like a business.

 Treat your associates, including your co-bloggers, editors, graphic designers, etc., just like you would treat any other business partner, and have a purpose in everything you do.